winitzki/scall/tutorial/programming_dhall.md

   } flist
 ```

-We now generalize the type signature of `deflateFListEither` from `FList` an arbitrary bifunctor `F`.
+We now generalize the type signature of `deflateFListEither` from `FList` to an arbitrary bifunctor `F`.
 For convenience, let us define that type signature separately:
 ```dhall
 let DeflateEitherT = λ(F : Type → Type → Type) → ∀(a : Type) → ∀(b : Type) → F (Optional a) b → Either (F a b) b